 In this case study we examined one teacher and two classes using both a quantitative and a qualitative approach.
 The physics teacher is a 41-year-old electronics engineer with a master’s degree in science education who is currently pursuing a doctorate in science education.
 He has experience teaching single-sex classes.
 Prior to this study he had taught six girls’ classes over the course of four years, some of them for three consecutive years, and fifteen boys’ classes over the course of seven years, some of them also for three consecutive years.
 As a teacher he participated actively in the development team that formulated the national massive open online course (MOOC) program for high school physics instruction.

-The boys’ class was an 11th grade class (ages 16-17) comprising 22 students studying advanced physics and planning to take the highest-level high school matriculation exams at a regional rural school in central Israel.
+The boys’ class was an 11th-grade class (ages 16-17) comprising 22 students studying advanced physics and planning to take the highest-level high school matriculation exams at a regional rural school in central Israel.
 The school’s teaching staff includes men and women, and the students (boys) come from a middle-upper class socioeconomic background.
-The girls’ class was an 11th grade class (ages 16-17) comprising 20 girls who were also studying advanced physics and using the same curriculum.
+The girls’ class was an 11th-grade class (ages 16-17) comprising 20 girls who were also studying advanced physics and using the same curriculum.
 The school, located in a city in central Israel, has a teaching staff that includes men as well as women, and the students (girls) come from a middle-upper class socioeconomic background.
 Both schools are intended for students with a religious background and offer only single-sex classes.

 Each class covered the following subjects: Newton’s three laws of motion, kinematics and the equations of motion of bodies, the study of bodies in an accelerated frame of reference, momentum, projectile motion, energy, and work.